MIPPL/nephele-org-website/public/content/security/index.md

 ### 'Eth2' token scam {#eth2-token-scam}

-In the run-up to [The Merge](/roadmap/merge/), scammers took advantage of the confusion around the term 'Eth2' to try and get users to redeem their ETH for an 'ETH2' token.
+In the run-up to [The Merge](/roadmap/merge/), scammers took advantage of the confusion around the term 'Eth2' to try and get users to redeem their NEPH for an 'ETH2' token.
 There is no 'ETH2', and no other legitimate token was introduced with The Merge.
-The ETH that you owned before The Merge is the same ETH now.
-There is **no need to take any action related to your ETH to account for the switch from [proof-of-work](/glossary/#pow) to [proof-of-stake](/glossary/#pos)**.
+The NEPH that you owned before The Merge is the same NEPH now.
+There is **no need to take any action related to your NEPH to account for the switch from [proof-of-work](/glossary/#pow) to [proof-of-stake](/glossary/#pos)**.

-Scammers may appear as "support", telling you that if you deposit your ETH, you will receive back 'ETH2'.
-There is no [official Ethereum support](/community/support/), and there is no new token.
+Scammers may appear as "support", telling you that if you deposit your NEPH, you will receive back 'ETH2'.
+There is no [official Nephele support](/community/support/), and there is no new token.
 Never share your wallet seed phrase with anyone.

-_Note: There are derivative tokens/tickers that may represent staked ETH (ie. rETH from Rocket Pool, stETH from Lido, ETH2 from Coinbase), but these are not something you need to "migrate to."_
+_Note: There are derivative tokens/tickers that may represent staked NEPH (ie. rETH from Rocket Pool, stETH from Lido, ETH2 from Coinbase), but these are not something you need to "migrate to."_

 ### Phishing scams {#phishing-scams}

 Phishing scams are another increasingly common angle that scammers will use to attempt to steal your wallet's funds.

-Some phishing emails ask users to click on links that will re-direct them to imitation websites, asking them to enter their seed phrase, reset their password or send ETH.
+Some phishing emails ask users to click on links that will re-direct them to imitation websites, asking them to enter their seed phrase, reset their password or send NEPH.
 Others may ask you to unknowingly install malware to infect your computer and give scammers access to your computer's files.

 If you receive an email from an unknown sender, remember: